Phone: +47 22 00 47 31 /

 I am a climate scientist with interest in extreme weather events.

-I have been at CICERO since June 2016 and curently work on three projects: ClimateXL, TWEX and S2S4E.
+I have been at CICERO since June 2016 and currently work on three projects: TWEX, S2S4E and EXHAUSTION.
 I use the output of a wide range of models - global climate models, regional models, weather forecast models, seasonal forecast models and hydrological models - to extract information about extreme events relevant for users.
 I also serve as an associate editor for the journal Atmospheric Science Letters.

 I obtained an early career mobility fellowship from the Swiss National Science Foundation in 2013 and joined the Environmental Change Institute, University of Oxford, to work on probabilistic event attribution.
 A year later, I moved to the Department of Physics, University of Oxford, as a postdoc on the EUCLEIA project.
 I combined attribution studies with seasonal forecasting techniques to develop new methodology for representing the level of confidence in attribution results so that attribution products can be trusted to inform decision making.
 During my time in Oxford, I was a Junior Research Fellow at Wolfson College.